GbengaCyber/Conditional-Access-Troubleshooting-Runbook---Lab-Simulation/README.md

 ## The Business Problem

 Picture this.
 A staff member works from home on their personal MacBook.
 They try to access company email and get blocked.
 They call IT.
 IT does not have a documented process for this.
 Someone spends 45 minutes poking around the Entra portal before finding the right setting.
 The employee loses half a morning of productivity.
-And if this happens to ten people in a month, that is a real cost — in time, in frustration, and in the risk of someone making a hasty policy change that opens a security gap.
+And if this happens to ten people in a month, that is a real cost, in time, in frustration, and in the risk of someone making a hasty policy change that opens a security gap.

 This runbook exists to prevent that.